TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.0/configuring/next-gen-replication/queuing.md

 ## Maximum queue length

 The default limit of the number of objects stored in a specific queue is `300000` Riak objects.
-If more items that this are added, then they will be dropped.
+Once this limit is reached, any new items will not be added to the queue.

 This can value can be configured on a per-node basis by setting the `replrtq_srcqueuelimit` value to a posiitive integer.

-## Maximum number and size of Objects
+## Maximum number and size of objects

-For RealTime updates, as a performance boost a queue will contain a copy of the actual object instead of a reference like normal.
+When items are added to a queue, the normal mode is to add them as a reference to the Riak object and not the Riak object itself.
+However, as a performance boost for RealTime updates, a queue will contain a copy of the actual Riak object instead of a reference.

-Having too many of these will increase memory load considerably, so there are two configuration values to limit the number of objects and the maximum size of each object.
+Having too many of these will increase memory load considerably, so there are two configuration values to limit the number of Riak objects and the maximum allowed size of each Riak object in the queue.

 The maximum number of these objects can be set through `replrtq_srcobjectlimit` as a positive interger.
-The default is `1000` objects.
+The default is `1000` Riak objects.

 The maximum size of these objects can be set through `replrtq_srcobjectsize` as positive interger.
 The default is `200KB`.

 ## Queue filters

-You can filter a queue in various ways using `replrtq_srcqueue`.
+A queue can be filtered in various ways using `replrtq_srcqueue`.
 As each sink node can only pull from one queue, this needs to be carefully planned.
-If want to replciate multiple queues to a specific sink cluster, then you will need to configure the different sink cluster nodes to use different queue names.
+To replicate multiple queues to a specific sink cluster, then different sink cluster nodes will need to be configured to use different queue names.

 The filters are: